 Note: A deposit (currently $200) must be paid at the time of registration,

-which typically takes place one or two months before the start of each semester.
+which typically takes place one or two months before the start of the program.

-The balance of fees must be paid by the second week of the semester.
+The balance of fees must be paid by the second week of classes.

 A medical statement from a qualified physician may be required at any time